reactive-python/reactpy-django/docs/src/features/hooks.md

     1. Want to use this hook to defer IO intensive tasks to be computed in the background
     2. Want to to utilize `use_query` with a different ORM

     ... then you can disable all postprocessing behavior by modifying the `QueryOptions.postprocessor` parameter.
-In the example below, we will set the `postprocessor` to a function that takes one argument and returns nothing.
+In the example below, we will set the `postprocessor` to a function that takes one argument and returns `None`.

     === "components.py"